modeset/-deprecated-utensils/WIP.md

 # Todo

 ## WIP
-- Should it be visually.shown/visually.hide? (how is this working on focus states?)
 - Find a better home for transition styles
 - Really test out the order of sass files and where there are issues
 - Media queries
 - Carousels *
-- Test Dinosaurs css and js
+- Test dinosaurs css and js
 - Listing of needed utensils
 - Mobilize (templates, styles, js, etc..)
 - Fishnet